-We have audited the accompanying consolidated balance sheets of JAKKS Pacific, Inc. ("the Company") as of December 31, 2015 and 2016 and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2016.
-In connection with our audits of the consolidated financial statements, we have also audited the financial statement schedule (Schedule II) listed in the accompanying index.
-The consolidated financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of JAKKS Pacific, Inc. (the "Company") and subsidiaries as of December 31, 2017 and 2016 and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2017, and the related notes and financial statement schedule listed in the accompanying index (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company and subsidiaries at December 31, 2017 and 2016, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.